-What these 30,000 people may not realize is that their beloved holiday excludes and invisibilizes the Paiute people who have been here, living on this land, for time immemorial.
+This holiday excludes and invisibilizes the Paiute people who have been here, living on this land, for time immemorial.

 There is a water war happening right now between the Paiute and the city of Los Angeles.
 This is tied to Standing Rock.
 This is tied to climate change.

 This is tied to the livelihood of everyone living in this country.
 The Paiute people are standing up in unity and speaking up for their rights and for their land.
 Last night, The Rambler, a local brewery in Bishop, screened the short film, "Paya.”
 “Paya” means water.
 A native elder named Paul reminded everyone that, "The Earth is not a resource, it is the source."
 The Paiute people are not "they," or "other," they are us.
 This war will not be won by courts or military effort.
 It will be won by people realizing their own individual potential to be catalysts of change.

 Oftentimes, we take granted the power of a conversation.
 We are using words so often we forget their meaning, and how they hold so much.